Call Today

 Lanai Patio & Porch Enclosures: Screen Repair Options

-March 27, 2013 Categories: Home Renovation Tips
+March 27, 2024 Categories: Home Renovation Tips

 Lanai, porch, patio or veranda?
-These terms are often considered fairly synonymous and depending on who you ask there is no difference.
+These terms are often considered fairly synonymous and, depending on who you ask, there is no difference.
 However, there are distinct characteristics that separate the four outdoor living spaces.
-The simplest of outdoor spaces is the patio, which is characterized by a simple exterior grade flooring such as brick or paver.
+The simplest of outdoor spaces is the patio, which is characterized by a simple exterior grade flooring such as concrete, brick or paver.
 Porches, on the other hand, are often roofed extensions on the front or back of the house.
 Porches that wrap around the sides or go all the way around the house are often considered verandas.
 Then there is lanai.
 Lanai porches are characterized by their screen enclosures.
-Like porches they have a roof and may have many amenities like furniture or even an outdoor kitchen but the screened partitions are its defining character.
+Like porches they have a roof and may have many amenities like furniture or even an outdoor kitchen, but the screened partitions are its defining character.
 Of course, in some designs these screens may be removable making classification even more challenging.

 Outdoor Living Spaces Styles & Characteristics

-• Patio - Basic, hardscape ground layer (i.e. brick or paver)
+• Patio - Basic, hardscape ground layer (i.e., brick or paver)

 • Porch - Roofed extension of front or back of house